AguaClara/aide/reports/AIDE_Summer2018report.md

 Design runs hydraulic calculations based off of inputs from GUI, creating exact physical dimensions for each component.

 ### How AIDE Design works
-Within the `aide_design` package, we have In this code, we are using the lfom.py for all of the calculations.
-Since our end goal is to create a lfom model, with this file, we use the YAML from aide_gui and complete the calculations necessary to be passed on to aide_draw.
+Within the `aide_design` package, there are three main folders of code:
+1. `designs\`: Contains Python *classes* for each component.
+When a component's class is initialized, it contains all of that component's physical dimensions as parameters.
+2. `functions\`: Contains Python *functions* for each component.
+Note that these functions are used independently for calculating individual physical parameters - they are *not* supposed to be used as instantiated objects.
+3. `shared\`: Contains various *functions* for general physical calculations, used across `aide_design`

+In the current iteration of AIDE, we are first testing the creation of a LFOM design through all modules.
+Although currently incomplete and not up to date, we would use the `lfom.py` within `designs/` to instantiate an LFOM object describing all of the necessary dimensions.

-Right now, we are working as if `aide_design` was completed and running.
+> Right now, we are working as if `aide_design` was completed and running.
 In the run function in aide, we have written in a function that is replacing the design functions for now.
 In `lfom.yaml`, for the time being, we are only calculating one small thing, the spacing.
 After the YAML is changed with the new calculation, this YAML is then passed to AIDE Draw.

 ## AIDE Draw
 After the YAML is passed from Design, Draw uses the final parameters and update a parameterized Fusion 360 design.